Series 1: Letters received & papers filed with them (1822 - 1827)

 New South Wales Colony

-Correspondence covers multiple New South Wales districts, including William Lithgow’s memoranda on provisions for Border Police, prisoner transport from Sydney, supplies to public departments (boots, clothing, bedding, water buckets), the Government Printing Office, constables escorting between Sydney and Brisbane, and stores between Sydney, Hunter River, and Moreton Bay.
-Other matters include replacing convicts with free men in the Border Police, E.D.
-Barlow’s 1844 squatting districts sketch, Border Police returns, depasturing licence disputes, licence fees, and religious instruction.
+Correspondence covers multiple New South Wales districts, including William Lithgow’s memoranda on Border Police provisions; prisoner transport from Sydney; departmental supplies; the Government Printing Office; constable escorts to Brisbane; and stores for the Hunter River and Moreton Bay.
+It also addresses replacing convicts with free men in the Border Police, E.D.
+Barlow’s 1844 squatting districts sketch, Border Police returns, depasturing licence disputes and fees, and religious instruction.

 Interactions with First Nations People